 If you are planning to take your partner or child out riding pillion, it is a legal requirement that they wear a helmet too.
-Adult pillion riders should opt for the same type of helmet as you, while children and young adults should ensure that they have their helmet professionally fitted to their head.
-As always, full face helmets, or in some cases dual sport style helmets offer more protection than open face ones.
+Adult pillion riders should opt for the same type of helmet as you, while children and young adults should ensure that they have their helmets professionally fitted to their heads.
+As always, full-face helmets, or in some cases dual-sport style helmets offer more protection than open-face ones.

-If you can stretch to it a custom helmet can be tailored to fit the shape of your head perfectly.
-These may also come with extra crown, cheek and neck-roll pads, and will usually be made to suit your style of riding.
+If you can stretch to it a top-line helmet can be tailored to fit the shape of your head perfectly.
+These can be configured with different thickness cheek pads to ensure a snug fit.

 Protect your eyes too…